luman-studio/luman-spooner/README.md

 ```

 This lets all players spawn a limited number of entities and modify/delete only their own, while admins can spawn any number of entities and modify/delete other players' entities.

+Permissions are granular — you can restrict individual spawn types (`spooner.spawn.ped`, `spooner.spawn.vehicle`, ...) and individual properties (`spooner.properties.ped.weapon`, `spooner.properties.vehicle.repair`, ...).
+The full list is documented in the comments of `permissions.cfg`.

 After changing any spooner aces while the server is running, run `spooner_refresh_perms` to apply them on all clients, or restart the resource.